LukeShortCloud/rootpages/src/automation/ansible.rst

 Serial
 ^^^^^^

-By default, Ansible will only run tasks on 5 hosts at once.
-This limit can be modified to run on a different number of hosts or a percentage of the amount of hosts.
-This is useful for running Playbooks on a large amount of servers.
-[14]
+By default, Ansible will run all tasks in parallels on all hosts.
+By setting a number or percentage of hosts, a user can restrict how many hosts must fully complete in a playbook before moving onto the next set of hosts.
+[14] The ``serial`` keyword can only be used at the playbook level.
+[83]

 Syntax: